TalosSources/carte_interactive_UP/CONTRIBUTING.md

      1. `docker-compose run api /code/manage.py test`
      1. `docker-compose down`

-You can add `-d` (`docker-compose up --build -d`) to start docker compose in "detached mode", but then please remember to run `docker-compose down` when you are done, so that resources/ports are not taken/blocked from your system
+You can add `-d` (`docker-compose up -d`) to start docker compose in "detached mode", but then please remember to run `docker-compose down` when you are done, so that resources/ports are not taken/blocked from your system

 ## How to